 About the Show

 “It’s not a large show, 30 dealers, but they are outstanding dealers and they save stuff all year long to bring to this show.”
-That’s how Antiques and the Arts Weekly described our 2018 show and then concluded “If you’ve never been to this show, and you like American antiques, plan on visiting it next year.”
-We couldn’t agree more and look forward to welcoming you this October.
-After all, it is “next year” now.
+That’s how Antiques and the Arts Weekly described our show, concluding “If you’ve never been to this show, and you like American antiques, plan on visiting it next year.”
+We couldn’t agree more and look forward to welcoming you next October.

 Since the Weston Antiques Show’s inception, more than 90,000 attendees have enjoyed the show and well over $1,000,000 has been raised for historic preservation.
 The Weston Antiques Show, one of the oldest shows in the country and now in its 61st year, is widely regarded as one of the best small shows anywhere, and is distinguished by its dealers, location, attendees, community support, and where the proceeds go.